andotherstuff/garland-protocol/garland-v0.1.md

 }
 ```

 The `key` field contains the per-file encryption key, encrypted with the metadata key.
 File content is encrypted to the file key, and the file key is encrypted to the metadata key.
-This hierarchy enables recovery from a single nsec while keeping file keys isolated.
+This hierarchy enables recovery from nsec + passphrase while keeping file keys isolated.

 The `hash` field in each block entry contains the SHA-256 hash of the plaintext block before encryption.
 This enables integrity verification after decryption: if the decrypted block's hash doesn't match, either the ciphertext was corrupted, the wrong key was used, or the inode itself is corrupt.

 The `shares` array is ordered by share index (0 to n-1).
 The array position determines the share index, which is required for erasure decoding.
 During reconstruction, the client fetches shares from their listed servers, tracking which indices were successfully retrieved.
 Once k shares are obtained, decoding can proceed.
-Storing share indices in the inode (rather than embedding them in share data) provides better privacy-servers cannot determine a share's position in the erasure scheme.
+Storing share indices in the inode (rather than embedding them in share data) provides better privacy: servers cannot determine a share's position in the erasure scheme.

 Inodes themselves are stored as blobs following the identical pipeline.
 An inode is serialized, padded, encrypted, erasure-coded, and distributed.
 The resulting structure is referenced by its content hash, forming a node in the Merkle DAG.

 ### 7.1 Large File Inodes

 Files with many blocks may produce inodes exceeding the standard block size.
 With (n=5, k=3) erasure coding, each block entry requires approximately 500 bytes for share IDs and server URLs.
-A file with 500,000 blocks would generate a ~250 MB inode—far exceeding the 256 KiB block limit.
+A file with 500,000 blocks would generate a ~250 MB inode, far exceeding the 256 KiB block limit.

 For files exceeding approximately 500 blocks, the inode uses an indirect block structure: